 Regardless of whether it was comprised of prisoners both foreign and domestic, Lothric clearly amassed many slaves by the time it collapsed.
 And with their masters all dead or gone mad by the time the kingdom drifted into the Dreg Heap, what Hollow thralls remained with their sanity intact apparently decided to finally make their escape.
 We find numerous slaves living and dead among the ruins of Harvest Valley, which just so happened to overlap with the remains of Lothric where we can find no such enemies.
 Even as the world creeps to its end, these Hollows wish to continue living, free.
 And in taking their chance with poison, they were rewarded with meeting Zoey, a descendant of the Jugan desert pyromancers who resided in Earthen Peak in Dark Souls II.
 (DS2)

-Evidently, Mytha’s flame-wielding servants remained at the valley following her death, presumably taking over their Queen’s mining operation to continue extracting the beautifying poison they had sought.
+Evidently, Mytha’s flame-fanning servants remained in Harvest Valley following her death, presumably to take over the Queen’ mining operation and continue extracting the beautifying poison they had sought.
 And considering these women’s proclivities and time spent on a continent littered with Hollows, some birthing and raising children isn’t beyond the pale.
-Even so, none of this lineage seems to have survived save for Zoey, whose name does derive from Greek to mean “life” funnily enough — especially since she possesses and uses an Undead Estus flask.
-The young woman has inherited her maternal line’s flame arts and captivating beauty, with her immunity to poison possibly indicating that her ancestors had figured out how to safely use the valley’s poison for themselves.
-But while the Japanese description for her revealing clothing reminds us that the sorcerer’s captivating beauty was itself “poisonous”, the text for her Flame Fan pyromancy notes that Zoey never poisoned her beauty, instead becoming the slaves’ Queen.
+Even so, the corpses with their clothes scattered around what remains of the valley in the Dreg Heap indicate that none of this lineage have survived the drift.
+The one exception is Zoey, whose name does derive from Greek to mean “life” funnily enough — especially since she uses an Undead Estus flask.
+The young woman has inherited her maternal line’s flame arts and captivating beauty, with her immunity to poison possibly indicating that her ancestors had figured out how to safely use the valley’s poison.
+But while the Japanese description for her revealing clothing reminds us that the sorcerer’s captivating beauty was itself “poisonous”, the text for her Flame Fan pyromancy notes that Zoey never poisoned hers, instead becoming the slaves’ Queen.

 Hood of a pyromancer of the sands, former resident of the Earthen Tower.
 It is said that the thin, burgundy cloth is tinged with magic power.